FGCU/SUS Immunization Requirements

 Immunization ProcessToggle More Info

 The student will upload the required immunization documents at least 72 business hours PRIOR to class registration to the SHS Portal.
 The documents will be reviewed and determined complete or not by the immunization staff within 72 business hours.
+Once submitted, your hold could be updated within a few minutes so please keep checking your hold screen.

 If the documents are determined complete by the staff, students Immunization hold will be cleared and he/she will be able to register for classes.